 The Philippines is by far the most beautiful place I have ever seen.

-The water is so clear that you can clearly see corals and fish below even from a distance.
+The water is so clear that you can see corals and fish below, even from a distance.

 And from above, you can see how the water gets deeper and the shades of blue gradually evolve.

-So, if you're looking for picture perfect oceans and the ideal place to swim and snorkel, then The Philippines is the place to be.
+So, if you're looking for picture perfect oceans and the ideal spot to swim and snorkel, then The Philippines is the place to be.

 And here is the ideal 4 week Philippines itinerary that you can copy for having an amazing time, just like we did!